 QUESTION: What if I’m offered coverage through my employer but it’s too expensive?
 Can I still qualify for a subsidy?

 ANSWER: Generally, you cannot use a subsidy to pay for the cost of employer-based health insurance.
-You may be eligible for a government subsidy if your employer’s coverage is considered unaffordable (that is, if your share of your individual premium is more than 9.5 percent of your household income for the current year) or if it is considered inadequate (that is, if it covers less than 60 percent of the cost of covered benefits).
+You may be eligible for a government subsidy to purchase insurance through a government-run exchange if your employer’s coverage is considered unaffordable (that is, if your share of your individual premium is more than 9.5 percent of your household income for the current year) or if it is considered inadequate (that is, if it covers less than 60 percent of the cost of covered benefits).

 QUESTION: What if I still can’t afford subsidized insurance, are there other options?

 ANSWER: If you’ve explored your options with a licensed agent and still cannot afford coverage even with a subsidy, double-check to see if you may qualify for Medicaid.
 The government health insurance exchange for your state can provide you with information on Medicaid coverage.
-Otherwise, if you go uninsured for more than three consecutive months in one year, be aware that you may face a tax penalty on your federal tax return in the amount of $95 per person or 1% of your income, whichever is greater.
+Otherwise, if you go uninsured for more than two consecutive months in one year, be aware that you may face a tax penalty on your federal tax return.
+In 2015, the amount of the penalty was $325 per person or 2% of your income, whichever is greater, but this amount may increase next year.
 If you don’t earn enough money to be required to file a federal tax return, you will not be subject to a tax penalty.

 QUESTION: If I get a health insurance subsidy, is that the same as being on Medicaid?

 ANSWER: No. Medicaid is a government-sponsored health insurance program.
 By contrast, government health insurance subsidies are provided to qualifying consumers to help them purchase private health insurance for themselves in the open market.